 conducted about 40 deterrent patrols in the western Pacific Ocean from 1959 to 1964.

 The missile also was deployed on aircraft carriers and heavy cruisers.
-Regulus missiles were removed from service in 1964, replaced by Polaris ballistic missiles in newer George -class submarines.
+Regulus missiles were removed from service in 1964, replaced by Polaris ballistic missiles in newer George Washington-class submarines.
 Polaris missiles could be launched from a submerged submarine because they used solid-fuel propellant.
 In contrast, jet-powered cruise missiles such as Regulus had to be launched from the surface.
 Polaris missiles, and their submarines, had distinct advantages in terms of increased stealth, speed, payload, range and guidance.

 AIAA sponsorship